De coherence for a heavy particle interacting with a light one: new analysis and numerics: One-dimensional systems. Computation of

 Concerning kinetic energy, by the second identity in \eqref{def:Ekin} one gets \bean 2\, E_{kin}( \mt I_\chi\rho) & = & 2\, E_{kin}(\rho) + \int_{\erre} \bigl[ (\partial_1 I_\chi)(X,X) (\partial_2 \rho)(X,X) + (\partial_2 I_\chi)(X,X) (\partial_1\rho)(X,X) \bigr] \,dX \\ && + \; \int_{\erre} \bigl( \partial_2 \partial_1 I_\chi \bigr) (X,X) \rho(X,X) \,dX. \eean Using decomposition~\eqref{eq:IDecomp}, one finally has \bean E_{kin}({\mt I}_\chi\rho) & = & E_{kin}(\rho) - \frac12\, \Theta_\chi'(0) \int_{\erre} \bigl[ (\partial_2\rho)(X,X) - (\partial_1\rho)(X,X) \bigr] \,dX \\ && + \;\frac i2 \, \int_{\erre} \Gamma_\chi'(X) \bigl[ (\partial_2\rho)(X,X) - (\partial_1\rho)(X,X) \bigr] \,dX + \frac12\, \Theta_\chi''(0). \eean This finally leads to~\eqref{eq:DeltaEnerKin}. \end{proof}

 \begin{remark}{\em First, by \eqref{def:Theta}, one has $\Theta_\chi(0) =0$, ${Re (\Theta_\chi'(0)) = 0}$, and ${Im (\Theta_\chi''(0)) = 0}$, so that all quantities in Proposition \ref{prop:Exchange} are real.
 In particular, notice that \be i \Theta_\chi'(0) = 2 \int_{\erre} k |r_k|^2 |\widehat \chi(k) |^2 \, dk, \ee which is in general different from zero, so that a transfer of momentum and energy is possible even though one could intuitively suspect that the light particle is in fact too light in order to exchange momentum or energy with the heavy one.
 In order to understand this fact, recall that the light particle has a momentum independent of $\eps$ and a kinetic energy of order $\ep^{-1}$.
-So the collision occurs between two particles with momentum of the same order, for which exchanges of momentum and energy can take place.
+Thus the collision occurs between two particles with momentum of the same order, for which exchanges of momentum and energy can take place.

 Besides, the above formula~\eqref{eq:itheta'} has a relatively simple interpretation.
-The plane wave $e^{ikx}$ has a probability $|r_k|^2$ to be reflected, i.e. to gain a momentum $-2k$.
+The plane wave $e^{ikx}$ has a probability $|r_k|^2$ of being reflected, i.e. to gain a momentum $-2k$.
 Since the state of the incoming particle can be understood as a superposition of plane waves with weight $\widehat \chi (k)$, the average gain in momentum amounts to $-2 \int_\RR k \, |r_k|^2 | \widehat \chi (k) |^2 dk$ for the light particle.
-By conservation of momentum, the average gain in momentum of the heavy particle equals the r.h.s. of \eqref{eq:itheta'}.
+By conservation of momentum, the average gain in momentum for the heavy particle equals the r.h.s. of \eqref{eq:itheta'}.

 On the other hand, the last term in \eqref{eq:DeltaMoment} does not have, at least to our concern, a clear interpretation.
-This is due to the fact that it takes into account the interference between the reflected and the transmitted wave, so that there is no classical counterpart to provide some understanding.
+This is due to the fact that it takes into account the interference between the reflected and the transmitted waves, so that there is no classical counterpart to provide some understanding.

 For the kinetic energy the situation is analogous: the sum of the second and the third term in the r.h.s. of \eqref{eq:DeltaEnerKin}